firebase/geofire-java/README.md

 ```

 #### Retrieving a location
 Retrieving locations happens with listeners.
 Like that, your app can always
 stay up-to-date automatically.
-Like with any Firebase reference, the listener
+Like with any Firebase listener, the listener
 is called once for the initial position and then for every update of the
 location.
 If the key is not present (or is removed from GeoFire) `onKeyRemoved`
 is called.